-Is the call of God different for everyone?
+So, just what does it mean to follow Christ?
+And, Is the call of God to follow different for everyone?
 Is the call different for anyone?
-What does Christ mean here: “If anyone would come after me, let him deny himself and take up his cross and follow me.
+What does Christ mean here: “If anyone would follow after me, let him deny himself and take up his cross and follow me.

 Most of us read the passage and we identify these remarks as being for someone else: someone who is called to a special ministry.
 We don’t normally associate these words with becoming a Christian.
 Do you agree?

 Oh wait!
 We do – like when we witness to someone.
 But once someone becomes a Christian, we don’t think it really applies anymore.
 Do we?

 Do we?
 Really?
 Think about that… let that simmer on the back burner for a while.

 This morning we’ll take a look at some different ‘ministries’ in Mark.
 These stories are similar and yet, very different.